Zondax/mayon/docs/index.md

 As a proof of concept, we will also select a specific component (such as Keystore) and will show how our development process and be effectively used to progressively evolve the existing Parity node.

-Last but not least, a member our our research team will analyse existing specifications looking for possible gaps and risky areas.
+Last but not least, a member of our research team will analyse existing specifications looking for possible gaps and risky areas.
 The objective is to determine possible mitigations and alternative plans beforehand.

 ## Technology and Languages